 \emph{The longer legged, totally flux expanded, divertors have improved access to detachment} at lower core plasma densities.
 In the CD, the integrated target particle fluxes (\autoref{fig:DivCoreOverview}a) increase as function of core density, indicative of an attached divertor plasma, up to a core Greenwald fraction of $f_{GW} \approx 40 \%$.
 At this point, both the particle flux at the target decreases and the ionisation front detaches from the target (\autoref{fig:DivCoreOverview}b), indicative of the onset of detachment.
 In contrast, the ED and SXD are detached throughout the scanned core density range: the particle flux does not increase with increasing density whilst the ionisation front remains detached.
 Since there is no difference in the density limit achievable between the different geometries, \emph{the operational window} (in terms of the core density range for which the discharge is detached) \emph{for detached operation is increased for the long-legged divertors} compared to the CD.

-\emph{The longer-legged, totally flux expanded, divertors have a higher detachment stability} to slow perturbations, qualitatively consistent with reduced models (section \ref{ch:DLS_model} \cite{Lipschultz2016}).
+\emph{The longer-legged, totally flux expanded, divertors have a higher detachment stability} to quasi-steady-state changes in core parameters, qualitatively consistent with reduced (steady-state) models (section \ref{ch:DLS_model} \cite{Lipschultz2016}).
 The sensitivity of the detachment front to changes in core density, i.e, the slope of the detachment front position (\autoref{fig:DivCoreOverview}(b)) is a factor 5 steeper for the CD ($f_{GW} \approx 40 \%$), compared to the ED and SXD at this core density: the detachment front is much more sensitive to changes in core density for the CD.